 Prenuptial Agreements: Important Estate Planning Tool for Blended Families

-For those that have children from prior relationships, prenuptial agreements can be important for a harmonious estate plan.
+For those who have children from prior relationships, prenuptial agreements can be important for a harmonious estate plan.
 A well-drafted prenuptial or post-nuptial agreement can:

 If you are already married and have a blended family, then consider a postnuptial agreement.
 However, it’s important to understand that there are many estate planning issues for blended families and a prenuptial agreement or postnuptial agreement is not a substitute for proper estate planning.